bvanheukelom/reob/README.md

 ```

-The decorator `@omm.ArrayType` tells omm what type of objects the array contains.
+The decorator `@reob.ArrayType` tells reob what type of objects the array contains.
 Omm can now save and load Gardens from the mongo
 database and transmit them over the network and the objects inside the `plants` array will be instances of `Plant`.

 ### Step 2: Setup the Collection